-- ADD THE DRY INGREDIENTS: Add the granulated monkfruit sweetener, almond flour, coconut flour, baking powder and cinnamon, if using.
+- ADD THE DRY INGREDIENTS: Add the granulated monkfruit sweetener, almond flour, coconut flour, baking powder and cinnamon.
 Mix until smooth and combined.

 - LET THE BATTER TO REST: Allow the batter to thicken up slightly while you turn on the waffle maker.

-- PREHEAT WAFFLE MAKER: Preheat the waffle iron (this recipe makes 5 waffles in a classic waffle maker – or 1 Belgian waffle) and spray generously with pure coconut oil spray (or olive oil spray).
+- PREHEAT WAFFLE MAKER: Preheat the waffle iron (This waffle batter makes 6 (1/4) cup mini waffles or 3 (2/3) Belgian waffle) and spray generously with pure coconut oil spray (or olive oil spray).

 - COOK WAFFLES: Spoon in 1/4 cup of the batter for each waffle.
 Close the lid and cook until waffle light turns green (about 4-5 minutes depending on your waffle maker).
 For crispier waffles (recommended) , use a silicone spatula to flip the waffle over and cook again for another round (another 4-5 minutes) until the light turns green.
 Allow to sit for 15 seconds, then transfer the crispy waffles onto a plate.

 - Repeat with remaining batter.
-This makes about 5 (1/4 cup) classic waffles OR 1 Belgian waffle.
+This waffle batter makes 6 (1/4) cup mini waffles or 3 (2/3) Belgian waffles.